 Styx History Group

 Welcome to our website, formerly shared with the Belfast District Museum Trust!
 The Museum was closed in 2011 because of earthquake damage.
-It was administered on behalf of the community by BDMT, but with no indication of possible Museum re-opening (by Council), the Trust had no function to perform and was wound up in June 2013.
-Other than in our role of promoting local history/heritage, SHG no longer has any connection with the Museum nor any knowledge of its status!
+Other than in our role of promoting local history/heritage, SHG no longer has any connection with the Museum, nor any knowledge of its status.
+It was administered (2007 - 2013) on behalf of the community by BDMT, but with no indication of possible Museum re-opening (by Council), the Trust had no function to perform and was wound up.
+In 2020, repairs due to earthquake damage to the house, cottage and museum buildings were completed, with the house and cottage to again be leased, but no mention was made of the future of the museum.

 Our New Image